CUBRID/cubrid-testtools/doc/ha_shell_guide.md

       sender.sh QUEUE_CUBRID_QA_SHELL_HA_LINUX "http://192.168.1.91:8080/REPO_ROOT/store_01/10.2.0.8270-c897055/drop/CUBRID-10.2.0.8270-c897055-gcov-Linux.x86_64.tar.gz,http://192.168.1.91:8080/REPO_ROOT/store_01/10.2.0.8270-c897055/drop/cubrid-10.2.0.8270-c897055-gcov-src-Linux.x86_64.tar.gz" ha_shell default

+## 4.3 Verify Test Results

+To verify HA Shell test results is similar to general SHELL test except the category name is `'ha_shell'` in QA homepage.
+Please refer to general SHELL test guide.

 # 5. HA shell case standards

 HA shell case is a special kind of shell test case.
 It should follow all the SHELL test case standards.
 For SHELL test case standards, please refer to SHELL test guide.
 In this section, I will only introduce the contents which are not included in SHELL test guide.